RegisterFly: Independent help for customers

 For customers of RegisterFly the court ruling was exacerbated by reports that Medina's credit card provider Humboldt was terminating their services.
 Many customers had learned of these problems only after having failed in routine online attempts to renew or transfer domain names or pay for services via credit card.
 The support website registerflies.com, which had been set up in 2005 for the purpose of providing independent support and information to disgruntled RegisterFly customers, was providing information on recovering domain names lost by RegisterFly.
 Also, they have called for domain name registrants to contact the Florida attorney general.

 RegisterFly was ordered by ICANN to provide its database of registrant information to them, including the owners of domain names and their contact details.
 ICANN reportedly received the data on March 7 and found that the data was deficient and inaccurate.
 On April 17, 2007 A Federal judge granted a temporary restraining order to ICANN compelling Registerfly to turn over all registration data and to update it every seven days.

 Because of the current operational problems at the RegisterFly website, ProtectFly in many instances can not be turned off, or turning it off has no effect, which has caused customers more difficulties.
 Valentino Viccetzar, a writer for the web blog Poker Rouge Blog, was reported to have found a 15-step work-around solution for customers.
 This technique became known as the 'poker push', but in many instances failed to work, and customers were forced to try to find remedies with Registerfly.

 Customers continued to report that they were unable to get support through the Registerfly support system as their telephone support involved multiple hour wait times, support tickets were ignored or deleted, and that emails went unanswered.
 A few customers were able to resolve problems.
 However, sometime in the middle of May 2007 the Registerfly support telephone numbers were disconnected.

 There is no way for disenfranchised customers to recover funds remaining in their accounts.
 As of April 2, 2008, customer support states "We do not refund quick checkout balances...
 This policy is without exception."

 Portfolio buyout

-On May 29, 2007 Go Daddy, announced that through an agreement with RegisterFly, it was taking over the entire portfolio of more than 855,000 generic top-level domain (gTLD) names held by RegisterFly.
+On May 29, 2007 GoDaddy, announced that through an agreement with RegisterFly, it was taking over the entire portfolio of more than 855,000 generic top-level domain (gTLD) names held by RegisterFly.
 The names would move to newly created accounts at GoDaddy, and they would notify Registerfly customers by email.
 GoDaddy and ICANN will not release terms of the agreement but have said that GoDaddy is not buying Registerfly.
 ICANN plans to continue legal action against Registerfly for its continued noncompliance of the court ordered injunction.